SysCV/CISS/README.md

 The checkpoints come with the training logs.
 Please note that:

 * The logs provide the mIoU on validation sets.
-For Cityscapes→ACDC and Cityscapes→DarkZurich the main results reported in the paper (besides those belonging to ablations studies) are calculated on the respective test sets.
-For DarkZurich, the performance significantly differs between validation and test set.
+For Cityscapes→ACDC and Cityscapes→Dark Zurich the main results reported in the paper (besides those belonging to ablations studies) are calculated on the respective test sets.
+For Dark Zurich, the performance significantly differs between validation and test set.
 Please read the section above on how to obtain the test mIoU.

 ## Framework Structure